MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-18-UniversityBusiness.md

 It’s time to reclaim universities as public institutions dedicated to serving society.
 Here are three steps we must take:

-1. **Prioritize Education**: Public funding must be used to ensure high-quality education.
-Smaller class sizes, better resources, and more support for students should take precedence over expanding research portfolios.
+1. **Prioritize Education**: Public funding must be used to ensure high-quality education instead of funnelling tax-payer money into expanding research portfolios.
 2. **Value Impact Over Metrics**: Shift the focus away from publication counts and grant amounts.
 Reward meaningful research that directly benefits society, rather than research done for the sake of securing the next funding cycle (Moher et al., 2018).
 3. **Protect Academic Freedom**: Universities must provide faculty with the freedom to pursue research and teaching without the